This section describes aspects of how the MySQL server manages client connections.

 the administrative interface is implemented using the

-listener thread used for ordinary connections, or has its
+manager thread for ordinary connections, or has its own